Information flow reveals prediction limits in online social activity

-Next we studied recency by the activity frequencies of alters and egos.
+Next, we studied recency by the activity frequencies of alters and egos.
 Individuals who post frequently to social media, keeping up on current events, may provide more predictive information about either themselves or their social ties than other, infrequent posters.
-We found that the self-predictability of users was actually independent of activity frequency (\SM{}) but there were strong associations between activity frequency and social information flow: egos who posted 8 times per day on average were ${\approx}17\%$ more predictable given their alters than egos who posted once per day on average (Fig.~\ref{fig:recency}B).
-Interestingly, this trend reversed itself when considering the activity frequencies of the alters: alters who posted 8 times per day on average were ${\approx}23\%$ less predictive of their egos than alters who posted once per day on average.
+We found that the self-predictability of users was actually independent of activity frequency (Supplementary Note 1.4), but there were strong associations between activity frequency and social information flow: egos who posted 8 times per day on average were $17\% \pm 14.9\%$ (95\% CI) more predictable given their alters than egos who posted once per day on average (Fig.~\ref{fig:recency}b).
+Interestingly, this trend reversed itself when considering the activity frequencies of the alters: alters who posted 8 times per day on average were $23\% \pm 4.46\%$ less predictive of their egos than alters who posted once per day on average.
+Both trends in Fig.~\ref{fig:recency}b were significant (Spearman's $\rho = 0.276$ [0.216, 0.335], and $\rho = -0.437$ [-0.487, -0.383], respectively, $p < 0.001$; see Supplementary Note 1.6).
 Highly active alters tended to inhibit information flow, perhaps due to covering too many topics of low relevance to the ego.

 Information flow reflects the social network and social interaction patterns (Fig.~\ref{fig:mentionsVsKLeaAndKLae}).
 We measured information flow for egos with more popular alters compared with egos with less popular alters.
-Alters with more social ties provided less predictive information about their egos than alters with fewer ties (Fig.~\ref{fig:mentionsVsKLeaAndKLae}A).
-The decrease in predictability of the ego was especially strong up to alters with ${\approx}400$ ties, where the bulk of our data lies, but the trend continued beyond this as well.
-This decreasing trend belies the power of hubs in many ways: while hubs strongly connect a social network topologically~\cite{Reka2000}, limited time and divided attention across their social ties bounds the alter's ability to participate in information dynamics mediated by the social network and this is reflected in the predictability.
+Alters with more social ties provided less predictive information about their egos than alters with fewer ties (Fig.~\ref{fig:mentionsVsKLeaAndKLae}a).
+This trend was significant (Spearman's $\rho = -0.199$ [-0.224, -0.175], $p < 0.001$; see Supplementary Note 1.9).
+Qualitatively, the decrease in predictability of the ego was especially strong up to alters with ${\sim}400$ ties, where the bulk of our data lies, but the trend continued beyond this as well.
+This decreasing trend belies the power of hubs in many ways: although hubs strongly connect a social network topologically\cite{Reka2000}, limited time and divided attention across their many social ties bound the hub alter's ability to participate in information dynamics mediated by the social network and this is reflected in the predictability.